What Are the Pros and Cons of a Vegetative Commercial Roof?

-As you’re cranking up the heat this winter, you might be interested in how having a “lawn” on your roof can help with energy efficiency.
+As you’re cranking up the heat in the winter or AC in the summer, you might be interested in how having a “lawn” on your roof can help with energy efficiency.

 Vegetative Commercial Roofs

 A vegetative roof has a living vegetative (plant) layer on top of a conventional flat or sloping roof.
 The vegetation is part of a professionally engineered and installed system that also includes other components, such as filters, a drainage system, and, sometimes, an irrigation system.

 - Modular systems and built-in-place systems: Modular vegetative systems include pre-planted trays with vegetation that’s ready to go.
 The trays can be moved for any needed roof repairs and can be replaced, if necessary.
 Built-in-place vegetative systems are more economical than modular systems but require more time and attention as the plants take root and begin to grow.
 It’s also more labor intensive to troubleshoot roof leaks with built-in systems.

 - Extensive, intensive, and semi-intensive systems: Built-in systems are either extensive (shallow soil and plantings) or intensive (deep soil and plantings) or somewhere in between.
 Extensive systems are installed for their practical benefits while intensive systems add features for people to enjoy, like shrubs, trees, and walkways.
 As you might imagine, intensive systems require irrigation and continual maintenance as does any landscaped area.
 Semi-intensive systems allow some flexibility with depth and plantings, and require a moderate amount of maintenance depending on the design and planting choices.
 Intensive systems weigh 80-150 pounds per square foot while extensive systems can weigh as little as 15 pounds per square foot.

 Vegetative roofing systems offer substantial economic and aesthetic advantages and some drawbacks as well.